Digital Hedonism

 Dark Patterns

 If you haven’t heard of this term before, after you read about the examples, it will become much clearer.
-The general idea is that dark patterns are specific design choices in an application that work by targeting and exploiting psychological functions.
-I want to first highlight the dark patterns and then go deeper into their psychological/cognitive foundations in the next section.
+The general idea is that “dark patterns” are specific design choices in an application that works by targeting and exploiting psychological concepts.
+I want to first highlight the “dark patterns” and then go deeper into their psychological/cognitive foundations in the next section.

 - Social Gratification: The corollary to gamification when it is applied through likes and shares.
 Is a video even good without likes?